All Case Studies

 Alternatives Considered

-• Ad-hoc funding decisions: rejected due to inconsistent outcomes and poor comparability across initiatives.
+• Ad hoc funding decisions: rejected due to inconsistent outcomes and poor comparability across initiatives.

 Representative Artifacts